KZZO: Smooth jazz: 1988-1995

 The new owners installed a Smooth Jazz format on April 16, 1988, re-branded it as The Point and changed its call sign to KQPT.
 Over a seven-year period, The Point went through a couple of ownership changes and format tweaks (mostly towards album rock).

 Adult alternative: 1995-1996

 Brown Broadcasting changed the branding to "The Zone" in September 1995 and the format to a wide-ranging AAA mix it promoted as "bands you've never heard of."
 Brown sold KQPT, KXOA (AM) and KXOA-FM to American Radio Systems in 1996.
 The call letters were switched to KZZO in 1997.
 There was a three-way battle for rock listeners during this period between KWOD, KRXQ (93 Rock) and "The Zone."

 Hot/modern adult contemporary: 1996-2010

-However, after a year as a AAA, KZZO began evolving to Hot Adult Contemporary, later moving to Modern Adult Contemporary (after the shift of KGBY to Hot Adult Contemporary in 2007).
+However, after a year as a AAA, KZZO began evolving to hot adult contemporary, later moving to modern adult contemporary (after the shift of KGBY to the former format in 2007).